EmilSkaaning/DeepStruc/install/README.md

 [PyTorch-Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html), make sure that the versions match.
 All other packages can be install through the requirement files or the install.sh file.
-First go to your decired conda environment.
+First go to your desired conda environment.
  ```
 conda activate <env_name>
 ```